janboddez/import-bookmarks/README.md

 Newly added bookmarks can be marked 'Published', 'Draft', 'Pending review' or 'Private'.

 ### Post Formats
 Newly added bookmarks can be given any [Post Format](https://developer.wordpress.org/themes/functionality/post-formats/).
 Note: it's your active theme that decides what this means for your site.
 If unsure, you'll probably want to use either 'Link' or 'Standard'.
+Lastly, only Post Types that support Post Formats are actually affected.

 ### Important
 **Post dates** are set to the date the bookmark was created.
 Monthly archives, etc., work just fine.